 The keypad access code on the Adir home safe is completely customizable and can be changed as often as you like and the LCD display keeps you up to date on battery status as well as telling you if the safe is locked or unlocked.

-Unless you’re in need of somewhere to store the Hope Diamond, the Adir Home Safe should be plenty of safe for you.
-Bolt it to the floor and you’ll have a safe box for your family treasure that will stand the test of time, stand up to fires and floods and ensure the kids never accidently gain access to your firearms.
+Unless you’re in need of somewhere to store the Hope Diamond, the Adir Home Safe should be the best home safe for firearms.
+Bolt it to the floor and you’ll have a safe box for your family treasure that will stand the test of time, stand up to fires and floods and ensure the kids never accidentally gain access to your firearms.

 - BrandAdir Corp.